numpy/numpy/doc/source/user/quickstart.rst

     array([[  3.73603959e-262,   6.02658058e-154,   6.55490914e-260],
            [  5.30498948e-313,   3.14673309e-307,   1.00000000e+000]])

-To create sequences of numbers, NumPy provides a function analogous to ``range`` that returns arrays instead of lists.
+To create sequences of numbers, NumPy provides the ``arange`` function which is analogous to the Python built-in ``range``, but returns an array.

 ::